-I like to think I brought no assumptions to the table.
-I was simply a student, absorbing what I was reading out of the various religious texts of the major world religions, including the Bible.
+I like to think I brought no assumptions to the table, though I certainly did.
+Even so, I approached it as a student and a seeker of truth, absorbing what I was reading out of the various religious texts of the major world religions, including the Bible.
 I approached them the same way I approached my philosophy class, my English class, my history class and so on.
 My goal was simply to understand the text I was reading.

-It doesn’t surprise me that someone who adopted a fundamentalist, literal approach to the Bible that is wooden and rigid, would abandon belief altogether after encountering problems with the text that does not live up to that fundamentalist, literal and dogmatic framework.
+It doesn’t surprise me that someone who adopted a fundamentalist, literal approach to the Bible that is wooden and rigid, would abandon belief altogether after encountering problems with the text that challenged that fundamentalist, literal and dogmatic framework.
 There is no bend in such an approach.
 Therefore, the entire thing breaks under the pressure of the first problem that cannot be reconciled within the rigid framework.

 Reality doesn’t work that way.
 It is far more complex.
 The theory of Relativity and Quantum theory somehow both exist in the reality of our universe.
 We don’t throw science out because we cannot reconcile the information we have.
 We strive to understand it and synthesize it.

 The interview left me quite disappointed.
 It didn’t live up to the billing that Sam Harris gave it (approaching a subject with which he is familiar as if he were not familiar with it and getting re-acquainted with the subject).
-Same Harris brought in a guy who thinks much the same way he does, and they enjoyed two and a half hours preaching to each other.
+Same Harris brought in a guy who thinks much the same way he does, and they enjoyed two and a half hours of signing to the choir.
 There were no new angles, no new insights, nothing new about what they discussed.

 The only difference between them is that Ehrman was once a “believer”, unlike Harris.
 But Ehrman’s approach to the Bible hasn’t really changed from his believing days.
 He is still rigid and wooden in his approach.
 He just doesn’t believe it any more.
-Where he once believed it without question, he now questions everything without belief.
-He is the skeptics New Testament scholar, which is why he is so adored by the media and modern intellectuals who reject Christianity.
-But we already knew that.
+Where he once believed it without question.
+Now he questions everything without belief.
+He is the skeptic’s New Testament scholar, which is why he is so adored by the media and modern intellectuals who reject Christianity.